davidcordeiro5/full-dapp-voting/README.md

   The DApp is deployed at the following address https://full-dapp-voting-ten.vercel.app/ The smart contract is available on the goerli blockchain at the address [0x8Dd16a0Aa4A70Ab2a3576F30d4CDe78F1e214AB0](https://goerli.etherscan.io/address/0x8dd16a0aa4a70ab2a3576f30d4cde78f1e214ab0)
-  The smart contract has been modified to avoid a potential DoS Gas limit attack on the first contract version.

   ## Preview